JermaineV/JermaineV.github.io/index.md

 ## Data Science Portfolio
 ---

 This portfolio contains independent and academic projects completed by me.
-All projects are hosted on github, for an indepth view of my profile please visit my <a href="https://github.com/JermaineV">GitHub</a> profile
+All projects are hosted on github, for an indepth view of my profile please visit my <a href="https://github.com/JermaineV">GitHub</a> profile.

+Direct links to my completed projects can be found below.

 ### Projects
 ---